Baton Rouge Travel Guide

 The city has an academic side too, being home to Louisiana State University and Southern University, the largest historically African-American university in the country.
 There are museums aplenty, art galleries, a planetarium and active theatre and ballet companies.

-Incidentally, the Baton Rouge also has the tallest capitol building in the United States: the art deco construction, built in 1932 to house the Louisiana seat of government, soars 34 storeys into the air.
+Incidentally, Baton Rouge also has the tallest capitol building in the United States: the art deco construction, built in 1932 to house the Louisiana seat of government, soars 34 storeys into the air.

 Become our Baton Rouge Travel Expert